 ABOUT KIDS STUFF THAT WAS BUILT COOL.
 GOT BEAT UP.
 GOT COOLER.

-Here you’ll find out a bit about these cars and what they’re all about, a bit of history, some photo’s, model reference, maintenance information, links, blog posts (about these and any other other retro-cool toy stuff), and anything else I can think of to chuck on here.
+Here you’ll find out a bit about these ideas, a bit of history, some photo’s, model reference, maintenance information, links, blog posts (about these and any other other retro-cool toy stuff), and anything else I can think of to chuck on here.

 B A C K S T O R Y

-Here’s a bit of context around both why the hell document this stuff, and a bit about the toy company that made great products (hint: that toy company no longer exists, the name/brand does, but that’s about it)
+Here’s a bit of context around both why the hell document this stuff, and a bit about the toy company’s that made the stuff.

 M O D E L S